CAPC-CG: A Large-Scale, Expert-Directed LLM-Annotated Corpus of Adaptive Policy Communication in China: Codebook and Annotation Process

 \subsection{Coding Principles}

 \begin{enumerate}[leftmargin=*] \item \textbf{Recipient principle}: All directives should be read from the perspective of state actors.
-Private laws and regulations directed solely at individuals, enterprises, or social groups without assigning bureaucratic tasks are not considered directives. \item \textbf{Clarity vs. specificity}: Code for clarity of intent, not specificity of detail.
-A directive may express a clear purpose while remaining vague in its implementation, or contain extensive details yet lack a clear underlying intent. \item \textbf{Avoid keyword-only tagging}: Keywords like \textit{must}, \textit{flexible}, or \textit{forbid} can serve as helpful cues, but they should never be used mechanically or treated as the deciding criteria. \end{enumerate}
+Instructions directed solely at individuals, enterprises, or social groups without assigning bureaucratic tasks are not considered directives. \item \textbf{Clarity vs. specificity}: Code for clarity of intent, not specificity of detail.
+A directive may express a clear purpose while remaining vague in its implementation, or contain extensive details yet lack a clear underlying intent. \item \textbf{Avoid keyword-only tagging}: Keywords like \textit{must}, \textit{flexible}, or \textit{forbid} can serve as helpful cues, but they should never be used mechanically or treated as the sole criteria. \end{enumerate}